PennyLaneAI/pennylane/doc/development/plugins.rst

     apply
     probability

+(Click the name of each method to see more details and examples).

 In addition, if your device generates its own computational basis samples for measured modes after execution, you need to overwrite the following method: